Hallerbos1113/GoLoginRegister/Readme.md

 To get started with Gin, you'll typically create a new Go project, import the Gin package, define your routes, middleware, and handlers, and then run the application.

-I develope the user registration for api for login and update the user details with using database mongoDB.
+I develope the user registration for api for login and update the user details with using database Postgres.

 ## GO Installation